koushik-0716/Intellibot/README.md

 # Aashu-Intellibot

-##  Overview
+##  Project Description

-Aashu-Intellibot is a smart web-based assistant designed to solve **arithmetic problems, reasoning questions, and general knowledge queries**.
+INTELLIBOT AI is a smart web-based assistant designed to solve arithmetic problems, logical reasoning questions, and general knowledge queries.
-It combines **rule-based logic + AI-powered responses** to provide accurate and user-friendly answers.
+It combines rule-based concept solvers with AI-powered explanations to deliver accurate and user-friendly responses.

 ##  Features